athoune/Presentations/03_fastcgi/index.md

 Lighty built `X-sendfile` for that.
 Nginx named it `X-Accel-Redirect` and there also a mod\_xsendfile for Apache.

-The worker's job is done, it's now a webserver job, with `sendfile` optimisation and rate limitation.
+The worker's job is done, it's now a webserver job, with `sendfile` optimization and rate limitation.

 !SLIDE